Engee documentation

 Dependencies

-To use this parameter, set the Battery charge capacity parameters to Finite.
+To use this parameter, set the Battery charge capacity parameter to Finite.

-Self-discharge resistance is the resistance reflecting the self-discharge of the battery
+Self-discharge resistance — resistance reflecting the self-discharge of the battery

-The resistance in the fundamental battery model that reflects the self-discharge of the battery.
+The resistance in the fundamental model of the battery, reflecting the self-discharge of the battery.

 Dependencies

-To use this parameter, select the Self-discharge checkbox for the Self-discharge parameters.
+To use this option, check the box for the Self-discharge option.

-The T1 temperature at which the unit parameters are measured in Main.
-For more information, see Modelling thermal effects.
+The temperature T1 at which the unit parameters are measured in the Main section.
+For more information, see the section Modeling thermal effects.

 Dependencies

-To use this parameter, select the checkbox for the Thermal Port parameters.
+To use this option, check the box for the Thermal Port option.

-Expose charge measurement port - whether or not to open the charge measurement port
+Expose charge measurement port — do I need to open the port to measure the charge

-Select the checkbox to open the charge measurement port and measure the internal battery charge level.
+Check the box to open the charge measurement port and measure the internal charge level of the battery.

-Measurement output type - select the signal in the measurement port
+Measurement output type — signal selection in the measuring port

-• Charge in Coulombs - the output receives values of charge q in Coulombs.
+• Charge in Coulombs — charge values are sent to the output q in Pendants.

 Dependencies

-This parameter is used if the Expose measurement port parameter is set to on.
+This parameter is used if the Expose measurement port parameter has the value enabled.

 Dynamics

-Select how the battery charge dynamics are modelled.
-This parameter determines the number of parallel RC sections in the equivalent circuit:
+Choose a method for simulating battery charge dynamics.
+This parameter determines the number of parallel RC sections in the equivalent circuit.:

-• No dynamics - the equivalent circuit contains no parallel RC sections.
-There is no delay between the contact voltage and the internal battery charge voltage.
+• No dynamics — the equivalent circuit does not contain parallel RC sections.
+There is no delay between the voltage on the contacts and the internal battery voltage.

-• One time-constant dynamics - the equivalent circuit contains one parallel RC section.
-Specify the time constant using the First time constant parameters.
+• One time-constant dynamics — the equivalent circuit contains one parallel RC section.
+Specify the time constant using the First time constant parameter.

-• Two time-constant dynamics - the equivalent circuit contains two parallel RC sections.
-Specify the time constants using the First time constant and Second time constant parameters.
+• Two time-constant dynamics — the equivalent circuit contains two parallel RC sections.
+Set time constants using the First time constant and Second time constant parameters.

-• Three time-constant dynamics - the equivalent circuit contains three parallel RC sections.
-Set the time constants using the parameters First time constant, Second time constant and Third time constant.
+• Three time-constant dynamics — the equivalent circuit contains three parallel RC sections.
+Set time constants using the First time constant, Second time constant and Third time constant parameters.

-• Four time-constant dynamics - the equivalent circuit contains four parallel RC sections.
-Set the time constants using the parameters First time constant, Second time constant, Third time constant and Fourth time constant.
+• Four time-constant dynamics — the equivalent circuit contains four parallel RC sections.
+Set time constants using the First time constant, Second time constant, Third time constant, and Fourth time constant parameters.

 Dependencies